Deploy Oracle Cloud Native Environment

 The Kubernetes control plane and worker nodes contain the Oracle Cloud Native Environment Platform Agent and utility packages.

-1. (On ocne-control and ocne-worker) Install the Platform Agent package and utilities.
+1. Install the Platform Agent package and utilities.

-The above steps complete the initial setup and software installation for each node.
+These initial steps complete the setup and software installation for each node.

 (Optional) Proxy Server Configuration